Osiris-Team/AutoPlug-Client/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Importance:** Enter a value between 0-10, where 10 is the most important thing on the planet.
+**Importance:** 0/10 (Enter a value between 0-10, where 10 is the most important thing on the planet)

 **Problem:**
 Describe why you are writing this feature request.